Drug tests are important tools for employers looking to screen job candidates, but are here some employment drug test laws you should know about.

 While nearly half of employers around the country implement drug testing, employers don’t always get the result they want.
 One of the reasons for this is that employers don’t know employment drug test laws very well.
 When you’re upsetting employees unnecessarily or running the wrong kind of tests, you may break the law or waste your money.

-Here is what you need to know about drug test laws before implementing them at your workplace.
+Here is what you need to know about drug testing laws before implementing them at your workplace.

 Testing Before Hiring